Have you decided to open an eToro corporate account but you are unsure where to start?

 Step Three – Complete you eToro Account Profile

 As an eToro corporate account holder, you will receive many benefits in terms of the leverage you can access and other benefits similar to those accessed when you join the eToro club as an individual trader.
+If you’re interested in this topic, check our guide on the eToro Membership Levels.

 Despite this elevated position and benefits, you will still have to complete your account trading profile.
 This lets your eToro account manager know how they can best meet your needs as a trader.